cgiorelli/SousVide/README.md

 All code has been deveploped on the Arduino IDE, and can be found in the respective folders above.

+####NodeMCU Notes

+While the schematic can be found below, the code is still a work in progress and will be uploaded when completed.

 ##Wiring Diagrams

 ####Ardunio Uno